-- F 3.1 A final bid to host a World or Continental Championship shall contain the following information to be considered as valid: - a) Name and address of bidding National Aero Club. - b) Name and address of organization delegated by the NAC to organize the event (if any). - c) Experience in organizing the relevant type of competition. - d) Name, address and relevant experience of the Competition Director appointed by the organizer. - e) The proposed date of the event. - f) The venue (name of city and airfield). - g) Airfield infrastructure that will be available for the competition (runway length and condition, elevation, equipment, buildings, facilities, ATC, other traffic, etc.). - h) Weather history of the area at the relevant time of the year (air temperature, wind, thunderstorms, etc.). - i) Description of the landscape in the area to be used for navigation flights (flat land, hills or mountains, lakes or rivers, wooded area or open fields etc. in general terms). - j) Type and scale of competition map.
-(At least two samples of the map to be used in the competition must be appended to the bid.) - k) Condition and any restrictions of airspace. - I) Any special insurance requirements. - m) Type of accommodation and distance between accommodation and airfield. - n) An indication of the amount of entry fee and what the entry fee includes. - o) APPENDIX B I, Competition Budget - p) Any conditions concerning admission of participants to the country or location of the event. - q) Signed by the President or the Secretary General of the National Aero Club who is a valid member of FAI.
+- 1. Flightplanning/briefingroom - 2.
+Team managers post boxes for information distribution - 3.
+Shop that sells drinks, and snacks - 4.
+Adequate toilet facilities. - 5.
+Covered area for pilots waiting to enter the flight planning room. - h) Weather history of the area at the relevant time of the year (air temperature, wind, thunderstorms, etc.). - i) Description of the landscape in the area to be used for navigation flights (flat land, hills or mountains, lakes or rivers, wooded area or open fields etc. in general terms). - j) Type and scale of competition map.
+(At least two samples of the map to be used in the competition must be appended to the bid.) - k) Condition and any restrictions of airspace. - I) Any special insurance requirements. - m) Type of accommodation and distance between accommodation and airfield. - n) An indication of the amount of entry fee and what the entry fee includes. - o) APPENDIX B I, Competition Budget - p) Any conditions concerning admission of participants to the country or location of the event. - q) Pilot Licence Validation requirements. - r) Aircraft Hire costs. - s) Fuel Costs. - t) Oil Costs. - u) Aircraft Ferry Costs. - v) Signed by the President or the Secretary General of the National Aero Club who is a valid member of FAI.